emdx-dex/perpetual-protocol/docs/VerifyContracts.md

 # Manual verification of Implementation Contracts.

-This guide explains on how to manually verify Implementation contracts and link it to the Proxy.
+This guide explains how to manually verify Implementation contracts and link them to the Proxy.

 ### Pre-requisite
 - The contracts are deployed and the `.openzeppelin`, `build` & `cache`(importantly solc-input.json) folder is generated as a result.